 This assesses motor and sensory nerve function by testing its ability to conduct electricity.
 NCV also helps determine if the injury is to the nerve or its insulating myelin sheath.
 It also determines if you have a nerve disorder or a condition where a nerve injury or disease is affecting the muscles.

-Electromyography uses an electromyograph and needle electrodes inserted directly into the muscles to stimulate them and measure their electrical activity.
+Electromyography uses an electromyograph and very thin needle electrodes inserted directly into the muscles to observe and record their electrical activity.
 The results are translated into graphs, sounds or numerical values and recorded on an electromyogram for a specialist to interpret.
 An EMG can rule out or reveal the presence of nerve and/or muscle abnormalities or problems with nerve-to-muscle signal transmission.

 Neuromuscular diseases and disorders EMC and NCV help diagnose include: